gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-3d-lighting-spot.md

 mat4 inverse(mat4 m)</code></pre><p>
 Returns a matrix that is the inverse of m.
 The input matrix m is not modified.
-The values in the returned matrix are undefined if m is singular or poorlyconditioned (nearly singular).</p>
+The values in the returned matrix are undefined if m is singular or poorly conditioned (nearly singular).</p>